bentrueman/censored-env-data-analysis/README.md

 dataset comprising time series of Ag, As, Cd, Ce, Co, Sb, Ti, U, and V concentrations in municipal biosolids that includes many non-detects.
-The models can be reproduced and extended to new problems using the data and code that accompany this paper.
+The models can be reproduced and extended to new problems using the data and code that accompany this document.

 # Introduction